-Serbia mining: Lundin awaits decision from Reservoir on Cukaru Peka copper-gold asset takeover deal29.
-March 2016. / Mining
+Serbia mining: Lundin awaits decision from Reservoir on Cukaru Peka copper-gold asset takeover deal, Mining

 Lundin takeover of gold-copper project of Cukaru Peka from Freeport is still not completed.
 Reservoir Minerals still have to agree or use the right to match the offer.
 Some brokers believe that Reservoir as junior mining developer will agree which would enable Lundin to realize its plans for middle size copper mine development.